Shreykumar1/WebDevProjects/09-sketch/Readme.md

 ![Sketch App Preview](sketch_app_preview.png)

 ### Credits:
-This sketch app was created by [Your Name].
+This sketch app was created by Shrey Kumar Tamrakar.

 ### License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.